-People may hope to consider writing a joint will, also known as a mutual will, if they have been together for a long time and share the same ideas on what they would like to do with their property.
+People may consider writing a Joint Will, also known as a Mutual Will, if they have been together for a long time and share the same ideas on what they would like to do with their property.

-But, how exactly does a joint will work and is it better or worse than creating individual wills?
+But, how exactly does a Joint Will work and is it better or worse than making individual Wills?

 What is a Joint Will?

 A Joint Will is a Single Will that applies to two or more people, usually husband and wife.
 The Will normally states that when one person dies, all the property will go to the other spouse.
 When the remaining spouse dies, the property will then be distributed according to what both parties to the Will agreed.